-Bake both the pie shell and the potatoes side by side for 45 to 50 minutes.
-The potatoes are finished baking when you insert the tip of a paring knife into the potatoes and they are soft.
+Bake both the pie shell and the potatoes side by side for 45 to 50 minutes, rotating halfway through baking.
+The potatoes are finished baking when you insert the tip of a paring knife and they are soft.
 Remove from the oven and let cool on the baking sheet for about 10 minutes, or until they are cool enough to handle.

 Remove the pie shell from the oven to cool on a baking rack.
 Lift the foil filled with beans out of the pie shell.
 Let the beans cool and save them for the next time you bake a pie.
 The crust should look golden.
 If not, return it to the oven to bake, without the foil, for 4 to 5 minutes longer.

 While the potatoes are still warm but cool enough to handle, use your fingers to peel off the skins.
 Discard the skins and transfer the potatoes to a large bowl.

 Mash the potatoes using a fork or potato masher.
 The potatoes should look like slightly mashed potatoes with a few small pea-sized lumps.

 Briefly whisk the potatoes.
 Add the eggs, one at a time, whisking until each is incorporated.
 Whisk in the brown sugar, cinnamon, ginger, nutmeg, salt, and melted butter.
 Finally, whisk in the half-and-half.